 It’s been over three months since we first arrived in beautiful, frenetic, freezing cold Tokyo.
-I had been waiting for that moment for such a long time!
-Japan had been top of my travel bucket list for years.
-I was so excited I even took a beginners’ Japanese course before we left the country, which gave me even greater appreciation for and interest in the culture. すごい でした!
+I can’t tell you how excited I was—Japan had been top of my travel bucket list for years.
+I’d even taken a beginners’ Japanese course before we left the country, which gave me even greater appreciation for and interest in the culture. すごい でした!

 Tokyo in chilly February

-We knew that visiting in February would mean we’d avoid the crowds and expense of the peak season (hooray!).
-The tradeoff was that we would be giving up a chance at seeing the city and country at its best – adorned in cherry blossom.
+We knew that visiting in February would mean we’d avoid the crowds and expense of the peak season.
+Excellent news, I’m sure you’ll agree.
+The trade-off was that we would be giving up a chance at seeing the city and country at its best – adorned in cherry blossom.

 Trading fluffy sakura for skeletal trees was heartbreaking at first, but to my delight blossom arrived unseasonably early on the occasional tree.
-In Shinjuku Gyoen National Garden I even stumbled upon a cluster of blossoming trees, with tiny green birds flitting around the branches.
+In Shinjuku Gyoen National Garden I even stumbled upon a cluster of blossoming trees, with tiny green birds flitting around the branches (see above).

 Beyond glimpses of blossom, though, I actually came to appreciate the look of Japanese stroll gardens in the stark winter light.
 With much of the greenery pared back, things take on a more minimal, structural quality, which has a spartan beauty of its own.
 Especially set against a bright blue sky and glittering koi ponds.

-- Ema wishing plaques were full of exquisite writing (I can’t get enough of kanji!) and drawings, strung up with coloured elastic like christmas tree decorations
+Ema wishing plaques were full of exquisite writing (I can’t get enough of kanji!) and drawings, strung up with coloured elastic.

-- A series of wedding processions at the Meiji Shrine, complete with parade of delicate kimonos and a bright red parasol
+A series of wedding processions at the Meiji Shrine, complete with delicate kimonos and bright red parasols.